 If you’re on the prowl for some engaging and instructive Swedish-language podcasts, say no more.
-We’ve selected five of the most popular podcasts in svenska, ranging from daily news broadcasts aimed at immigrants to cultural gabfests from the heart of modern Swedish culture.
+We’ve selected five of the best Swedish podcasts, ranging from daily news broadcasts aimed at immigrants to cultural gabfests from the heart of modern Swedish culture.
 And if these options underwhelm you, Bra Podcast is an excellent resource for Sweden’s most popular podcasts.

 1. Radio Sweden på lätt svenska

 Sveriges Radio is basically the NPR of Sweden, and you can keep up with the news in Swedish either online or via the Android or iOS app.
 Of particular interest to Swedish beginners is Radio Sweden på lätt svenska, or “Radio Sweden in easy Swedish.”
 The podcast is aimed specifically at immigrants and newcomers to Sweden, and it offers a daily news broadcast that’s both informative and easy to follow.
 Many of the stories are also directly relevant to Sweden’s immigrant communities, like the lengthy application process for Syrians moving to Sweden.